HatedFate/TelloControl/README.md

-I was drunk while I wrote this.
+I was drunk when I wrote this.